pypa/pipenv/docs/basics.rst

 This document covers the most basic features of Pipenv.

-Example Pipfile & Pipfile.lock
+Pipfile & Pipfile.lock
 --------------------------------

-``Pipfile`` contains the top level specifiers for the requirements of the project dependencies.
+``Pipfile`` contains the specification for the project top-level requirements and any desired specifiers.
+This file is managed by the developers invoking pipenv commands.
+The ``Pipfile`` uses inline tables and the `TOML Spec <https://github.com/toml-lang/toml#user-content-spec>`_.

 ``Pipfile.lock`` replaces the ``requirements.txt file`` used in most Python projects and adds security benefits of tracking the packages hashes that were last locked.
+This file is managed automatically through locking actions.

 You should add both ``Pipfile`` and ``Pipfile.lock`` to the project's source control.